Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Empirical Results

 \subsubsection{Setup}

 The BCI Competition IV Dataset 2A \citep{tangermann2012} is a common benchmark for evaluating the performance of a new method for the analysis of EEG data.
-To test our method, we used the 9 openly available, labeled recordings of approximately 45 minutes each.
+The dataset consists of the recorded brain activity of 9 participants.
+More specifically, for each participant two sessions of approximately 45 minutes each were recorded on different days.
+As usual in the literature, we used the first recording per participant as training and the second as validation data.

 According to the documentation, participants were asked to imagine movements of their left hand (class 1), right hand (class 2), both feet (class 3) and tongue (class 4).
 During each session, every imaginary movement was repeated 72 times, yielding a total of 288 trials.
 Each trial took approximately 8 seconds.
 At the beginning of each trial ($t=0\,s$), a short acoustic signal and a fixation cross on a black screen appeared.
 Two seconds later ($t=2\,s$), a visual cue appeared to indicate the movement, which should be imagined.
 The imaginary movement can be assumed to start approximately half a second after the cue ($t=2.5\,s$) and end when the fixation cross disappeared ($t=6\,s$).
 Each trial was followed by a short break to separate it from subsequent trials.
 The participants' brain activity was measured through a 22-channel EEG with 3 additional EOG (\textit{Electrooculography}) channels at a sampling rate of 250\,Hz.